-Mesothelioma Risk Factors Overview
+Mesothelioma Risk Factors Explained

 A risk factor, on the other hand, is something that is associated with the disease but does not directly cause it.

 A risk factor is a correlation, not a causality.
-A risk factor can be something that makes someone more susceptible to disease but doesn’t directly cause the disease.
+A risk factor can be something that makes someone more susceptible to a disease but doesn’t directly cause the disease.
 It can also be something that purely coincides with the disease, such as age or socio-economic class.